ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/fx/fx_step_4.md

     @FXML
     public TextField newTodo;

-Inside the `newTodo` method we then can get the text from the text field:
+Now we can get the text form the text field like this.
+Inside the `newTodo` method write:

     :::java
     String title = newTodo.getText();